Mother recounts brutal attack on daughter in Queens and heroic neighbor who came to the rescue

 "From the fourth to the first floor, we were just tumbling, fighting," Alvarez said.

 The attack happened on Jan.
-23 at around 9 a.m. in their Astoria apartment on 25th Avenue.
+23 at around 9 a.m. at their Astoria apartment on 25th Avenue.
 Her daughter's attacker took off outside.
 Neighbor Gus Bougas heard Alvarez and the commotion.

-"She came running out of the building, screaming my name," Bougas said.
+"She came running out of the building, started screaming my name," Bougas said.

 Bougas grabbed the suspect, who was waiting for the mother and daughter across the street.

-"We were totally pushing each other," Bougas said.
-"I put my foot through them on the floor, and then the top of them, tried to restrain until the cops came."
+"We were touching, pushing each other," Bougas said.
+"I put my foot in front and threw him on the floor and landed on top of him.
+Tried to keep him restrained until the cops came."

 Police said the suspect, 25-year-old George Vassiliou of Queens, was arrested and charged.
 Alvarez said her daughter worked with him at a local grocery store until things got weird.